This document describes API Keys, when to use them, how to acquire them, and how to use them with the Google APIs Client Library for Python.

 Acquiring API keys

-- Click Create new Key and select the appropriate key type:
+- Click Add credentials > API key and select the appropriate key type:

 Create and use a server key if your application runs on a server.
 Do not use this key outside of your server code.
 For example, do not embed it in a web page.
 To prevent quota theft, restrict your key so that requests are only allowed from your servers' source IP addresses.